SystemsApproach/private5g/software/gitops.rst

 before executing the other "clean" targets.
 Alternatively, leave Fleet running and instead modify your forked copy of the `aether-apps` repo to no longer include applications you do not want Fleet to automatically instantiate.
-This mimics how an operator would change a deployment by checking in different collections of bundles.
+This mimics how an operator would update a deployment or support multiple distinct deployments (e.g., "production" and "development"), but it is cumbersome as long as you are in exploratory mode, so you may want to disable Fleet until you are ready for that level of operational overhead.